Contact Us for Modern and Professional Grass Services

 Bermuda grass does best with full sun and typically requires 6 to 8 hours of direct sunlight per day.
 If your yard is shaded or cloudy because of large trees, you will notice a reduction in growth.
 In these instances, you may want to prune back your trees, remove them, or consider using a variety of sod that is tolerant to low shade, like fescue.

 Bermuda grass prefers to grow in well-drained soils with a pH between 6.0 to 7.0.
 Testing your soil would be a good first step, as it will provide information regarding pH and nutrients.
-Sandy or loamy soils would be ideal, and heavy clay soils might require aeration or amendments.
+Sandy or loamy soils would be ideal, and denser, poorly draining soils might require aeration or amendments.
 The soil has proper drainage if the moisture that remains at the surface is consistent and even after rain.
 If the area is puddled, then drainage is poor and likely creates an unhealthy environment for grass.

 Proper planning is crucial for a successful Bermuda grass sod installation.
 Each step, from delivery to installation, contributes to a healthy lawn.
 Know the key planning phases.